Board Policies

 Board Committees:

-- President Evaluation – This committee consists of three board members who will adopt an annual performance review policy, instrument, and procedure in collaboration with and mutually agreed upon by the president.
-The committee will gather agreed upon data/information, facilitate the evaluation discussion with the Board, and discuss the evaluation results with the president.
+1. President Evaluation – This committee consists of three Board members who will, in collaboration and mutual agreement with the President, adopt an annual performance review policy, instrument, and procedure for evaluating the performance of the President.
+The committee will gather agreed-upon data/information, facilitate the evaluation discussion with the Board, and discuss the evaluation results with the President.

-- Board Self-Evaluation– This committee consists of three board members who will oversee the board’s Self-Evaluation, including reviewing the process used for evaluation, gathering necessary data/information, and facilitating the evaluation discussion with the full board.
+2. Board Self-Evaluation– This committee consists of three Board members who will oversee the Board’s Self-Evaluation, including reviewing the process used for evaluation, gathering necessary data/information, and facilitating the evaluation discussion with the full Board.
+The committee will coordinate a discussion of the results with the full Board at a retreat in the summer or fall, as the Board schedule permits.

-- COCC Memorial Education / Keyes’ Trust – This committee consists of one board member (serving a renewable, two-year term) and the president.
+3. COCC Memorial Education / Keyes’ Trust – This committee consists of one Board member (serving a renewable, two-year term) and the President.
 They annually determine how best to spend earnings from Keyes Trust investments in compliance with the instructions of the Trust.

-- Audit and Finance – This committee consists of three board members and two budget committee members and meets at least twice annually to do the following: 1) review external and internal audit plans and results prior to their submission to the board as a whole; 2) report to the board its findings and opinions regarding internal and external audit results; and 3) recommend specific areas of future internal and external audit focus for consideration by the full board.
-The president and designated staff serve as ex officio.
+4. Audit and Finance – This committee consists of three Board members and two budget committee members and meets at least twice annually to do the following: 1) review external and internal audit plans and results prior to their submission to the Board as a whole; 2) report to the Board its findings and opinions regarding internal and external audit results; and 3) recommend specific areas of future internal and external audit focus for consideration by the full Board.
+The President and designated staff serve as ex officio.

-- Real Estate – This committee consists of three board members who review all material real estate plans, purchases, sales, and changes.
-The committee makes recommendations to the full board about all material real estate matters.
-The president and designated staff serve as ex officio.
+5. Real Estate – This committee consists of three Board members who review all material real estate plans, purchases, sales, and changes.
+The committee makes recommendations to the full Board about all material real estate matters.
+The President and designated staff serve as ex officio.

-- Student Success – This committee consists of three board members who recommend Institutional student success indicators to the full board and monitor longitudinal Institutional student success data.
+6. Student Success – This committee consists of three Board members who recommend Institutional student success indicators to the full board and monitor longitudinal Institutional student success data.
 The committee also may monitor and review other institutional measures of student success and initiatives undertaken to improve student performance.
-The president and designated staff serve as ex officio.
+The President and designated staff serve as ex officio.

-- Board Member Orientation – This committee consists of 3 board members who create, review, and adjust the plan for orientation of new board members.
+8. Board Member Orientation – This committee consists of three Board members who create, review, and adjust the plan for orientation of new Board members.
 The committee will meet at least yearly to review and update the orientation plan.
-The president and designated staff serve as ex officio.
+The President and designated staff serve as ex officio.

 Board Liaison Roles:

-- COCC Foundation Board – One board member serves as an ex officio member on the board of the COCC Foundation, which provides funds for scholarships and capital improvements, cultivates relationships with stakeholders to support COCC and its students, and develops programs that foster COCC student success.
+1. COCC Foundation Board – One Board member serves as an ex officio member on the Board of the COCC Foundation, which provides funds for scholarships and capital improvements, cultivates relationships with stakeholders to support COCC and its students, and develops programs that foster COCC student success.

-- Oregon Community College Association – Along with the president of the college, one board member serves on the governing board of the Oregon Community College Association, whose purpose is to support the colleges before policy-makers and partners whose actions affect the well-being of community colleges across the state.
-Each College has one vote on the board.
+2. Oregon Community College Association – Along with the President of the College, one Board member serves on the governing Board of the Oregon Community College Association, whose purpose is to support the Colleges before policy-makers and partners whose actions affect the well-being of community Colleges across the state.
+Each College has one vote on the Board.

-- OSU-Cascades Advisory Board – One board member, recommended by the COCC Board of Directors and approved by the OSU president, serves on this board, which provides an opportunity for alumni, friends and community members to deepen their engagement with OSU-Cascades, and for the vice president of OSU-Cascades to gain advice and support.
+3. OSU-Cascades Advisory Board – One Board member, recommended by the COCC Board of Directors and approved by the OSU President, serves on this Board, which provides an opportunity for alumni, friends and community members to deepen their engagement with OSU-Cascades, and for the President of OSU-Cascades to gain advice and support.

-- Association of Community Colleges & Trustees – One board member attends the annual ACCT Conference as a voting delegate.
-If the board chair is in attendance, that person will have the college’s voting rights.
+4. Association of Community Colleges & Trustees – One Board member attends the annual ACCT Conference as a voting delegate.
+If the Board Chair is in attendance, that person will have the College’s voting rights.

 GP 7: BOARD PLANNING CYCLE